PINTO0309/onnx2tf/README.md

   ![image](https://github.com/PINTO0309/onnx2tf/assets/33194443/c17d4682-8a68-4a8f-9d74-18ca9dbc17dc)

 - For future model versatility, it would be a good idea to consider moving to `torch.onnx.dynamo_export` at an early stage.
+- [AI Edge Torch](https://github.com/google-ai-edge/ai-edge-torch) AI Edge Torch is a python library that supports converting PyTorch models into a .tflite format, which can then be run with TensorFlow Lite and MediaPipe.
+This enables applications for Android, iOS and IOT that can run models completely on-device.
+AI Edge Torch offers broad CPU coverage, with initial GPU and NPU support.
+AI Edge Torch seeks to closely integrate with PyTorch, building on top of torch.export() and providing good coverage of Core ATen operators.
 - Considering the compatibility of Pythonic code with TensorFlow/Keras/TFLite and the beauty of the conversion workflow, [nobuco](https://github.com/AlexanderLutsenko/nobuco) is the most optimal choice going forward.
 - The role of `onnx2tf` will end within the next one to two years.
 I don't intend to stop the maintenance of `onnx2tf` itself anytime soon, but I will continue to maintain it little by little as long as there is demand for it from everyone.
 The end of `onnx2tf` will be when `TensorRT` and other runtimes support porting from FX Graph based models.